 “PRC [Pregnancy Resource Center] clients largely sought parenting, not pregnancy, resources.
 The underutilization of pregnancy-options counseling and high demand for parenting materials and services point to unmet needs among caregivers of young children, particularly for diapers.
 Our findings are limited in their generalizability to typical PRCs, which are conservative Christian and antiabortion.
 Nonetheless, our results suggest the need to rethink the allocation of resources toward funding or eliminating PRCs solely for the purpose of influencing women’s decisions about abortion.”

 This study, referenced by a scholarly AMA journal article, found that most users aren’t contemplating or seeking abortions.
 They are seeking assistance to follow through on their Choice.
 They are receiving services that they find beneficial.
-Isn’t that sufficient justification to make a donation to this similar organization nominated by Maggie?00No mods yet.You have not voted yet.Please wait...
+Isn’t that sufficient justification to make a donation to this similar organization nominated by Maggie?+1-2Rating: -1.
+From 3 mods.You have not voted yet.Please wait...

 September 22, 2022 at 5:38 am #4420